MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/transition-to-api-v2.0.md

 # Transitioning from API v1.0 to API v2.0

-Dynamics 365 Business Central API v2.0 includes some major changes from v1.0 for the better.
+[!INCLUDE [prod_short](../../includes/prod_short.md)] API v2.0 includes some major changes from v1.0 to improve the experience.
+This article describes these changes and how to transition from v1.0 to v2.0.

 ## Schema version

-API v2.0 schema version is always set to 2.0 to get the latest features in the Business Central OData stack.
+API v2.0 schema version is always set to 2.0 to get the latest features in the [!INCLUDE [prod_short](../../includes/prod_short.md)] OData stack.

 ## Key fields